Link Fraction Mixed Membership Reveals Community Diversity in Aggregated Social Networks: Methodology and Validation

 For self-loops, $w'_{ii}$ is the number of half-edges within set $S_i$.

 Finally, we introduce the mixed membership vector $M$.
 For a node $i$ in the original graph, the unnormalized membership $M_i$ of community $k$ and its normalized form $m_i$ are defined as:

 Here $\delta$ is the Kronecker delta.
-The normalized mixed-membership formulation $m_i(k)$ can be described as the link-weight fraction of node $i$ towards all other nodes labeled under community $k$, including internal connections, as illustrated in Figure \ref{fig:lfmm_schematic_overview}.
+The normalized mixed membership formulation $m_i(k)$ can be described as the link-weight fraction of node $i$ towards all other nodes labeled under community $k$, including internal connections, as illustrated in Figure \ref{fig:lfmm_schematic_overview}.

 Analogously, for an aggregate set $S_x$, we define the aggregate mixed membership $M'_x$ and its normalized form $m'_x$ using the aggregated weights: